BIG SHOCKER: US Stabs the Kurds in the Back yet Again

 However, for Trump to so easily discard the Kurds, America’s best and most loyal ally in Syria, in a phone talk with their mortal enemies is laden with symbolic importance.
 It once again shows how fickle American policies can be.
 Even the most loyal proxies can be sold out to their enemies overnight – once their usefulness has expired.

 And it truly was done very easily and casually.
-Both America’s YPG allies, and the US military found out about the new policy the same way the rest of us did – from the Turks.
+Both, America’s YPG allies and the US military, found out about the new policy the same way the rest of us did – from the Turks.

 U.S armaments & military vehicles being delivered to SDF via trucks toward Raqqa. pic.twitter.com/x49JUOZK8I